Permissionless-Software-Foundation/specifications/ps005-multisig-minting.md

 - The address holding the minting baton is public and part of the program.
 Known by the minters.
 - Commands needed: mint, move (baton), invalidate (minting round)
 - The app marks a nonce as invalid after a mint succeeds.
-- Create a repository:
-  - A directory with a fork of the memo-push tool, for publishing messages with OP_RETURNs. - Use interactive prompt to collect the info.
-  - A copy of the public program.
-  - An app for generating the setup information.

 ### Basic workflow: